 Lionel Messi is arguably the greatest footballer to have graced the game.
-The little magician has had one of the most celebrated and trophy-laden careers of all-time, despite having a bittersweet run with his home country Argentina.
+The little magician has had one of the most celebrated and trophy-laden careers of all time and also added an international trophy to his cabinet by winning the Copa America 2021 with Argentina.

-The 32-year-old has broken several long-standing records in his glittering career so far and is the only player in the history of football to win six Ballon d'Or awards.
-He did so by beating Virgil van Dijk and Cristiano Ronaldo to the prize in December 2019.
+The 34-year-old has broken several long-standing records in his glittering career so far and is the only player in the history of football to win seven Ballon d'Or awards.

-This article will help you learn a few uncommon facts about the diminutive Argentine.
-On that note, here are 6 interesting facts that you probably didn't know about Lionel Messi.
+This article will help you learn a few unusual facts about the diminutive Argentine.
+On that note, here are six interesting facts that you probably didn't know about Lionel Messi.

-The growth hormone deficiency and love for Coke!
+#6 The growth hormone deficiency and love for Coke

 We all know Messi was born in Rosario – a birthplace he shares with the legendary revolutionary Che Guevara.

-However, contrary to popular belief, his treatment was taken care of by the Argentinian social security.
+However, contrary to popular belief, his medication was taken care of by the Argentinian social security.

 Rexach was so spellbound by what he had seen that due to the non-availability of a contract at the time, he decided to seal the deal on a piece of paper available instantaneously – in this case, a paper napkin.

-That paper napkin has been kept in a frame to preserve it for the ages as the mark of a new era in the history of a FC Barcelona.
+The paper napkin has been kept in a frame to preserve it for the ages as it marks a new era in the history of FC Barcelona.

 However, despite being the apple of Barcelona's eye, he was a new kid on the block.
 Not everyone was aware of the presence of the diminutive genius, who would go on to be adored in Spain as well as in Argentina.

-In a debut which lasted only 43 seconds, Messi came on and immediately found himself on the ball.
-He set off on one of his trademark runs, as he looked to announce himself with a memorable debut.
+In a debut that lasted only 43 seconds, Messi came on and immediately found himself on the ball.
+He set off on one of his trademark runs as he looked to announce himself with a memorable debut.

 It has been reported that following his unceremonious debut, Messi was found weeping in the dressing room with his head buried in his hands.